Are Proko Courses Worth It? A Review – Pros and Cons

 Udemy is trying to move away from its reputation for hosting poor-quality courses, it’s got some way to go.
 Anyone can teach a course and at 183,000 and growing, it’s quantity over quality.

-They have restricted the availability of FREE COURSES to about 600.
+They have restricted the availability of to about 600.
 They are restricted to 2 hours in length, and many of these are teaser lessons for paid courses.

 They also have a ‘Personal Plan’ that curiously is not open to everyone.
 How you can tell if you qualify, I’m yet to discover.
 According to their website, they offer curated course collections for a monthly subscription.